Walter Hood: Recent Work

 |When:||Thursday, 13 February 2020 - Thursday, 13 February 2020|

-Hood is also the founder and creative director of Hood Design Studio.
-He is the recipient of the 2017 Academy of Arts and Letters Architecture Award, the 2019 Knight Foundation Public Spaces Fellowship, the 2019 MacArthur Fellowship as well as the 2019 Dorothy and Lillian Gish Prize.
+The Studio's award-winning work has been featured in publications including Dwell, The Wall Street Journal, The New York Times, Fast Company, Architectural Digest, Places Journal, and Landscape Architecture Magazine.
+Walter Hood is. also a recipient of the 2017 Academy of Arts and Letters Architecture Award, 2019 Knight Foundation Public Spaces Fellowship, 2019 MacArthur Fellowship and 2019 Dorothy and Lillian Gish Prize.

 Add event to calendar